Chung-Ang University: Recent history

-In May 2008, the Doosan Group, a global corporation, was incorporated as the university's educational foundation, and Yong-Sung Park was elected as the ninth chairman of the board.
-Chairman Park, who led Doosan's transition from consumer goods to heavy industry, symbolized a new era for the university.
-Within 80 days of his appointment, he met with faculty on August 27, 2008, to present the CAU2018+ Mid-Term Development Plans and a new strategic direction, summarized as "Choice and Concentration, Strengthening Executive Capability, and Establishing a Virtuous Cycle Structure."

-The direct election system for the university presidency was abolished and replaced with an appointment system.
-Consequently, President Park was reappointed as the 13th president, serving consecutive terms.
+In May 2008 the global corporation Doosan Group became the university's educational foundation and Yong-Sung Park was elected as the ninth chairman of the board.
+Chairman Park had led Doosan's transition from consumer goods to heavy industry and symbolised a new era for the university.
+On August 27, 2008 he met with faculty to present the CAU2018+ Mid-Term Development Plans and a new strategic direction, summarised as "Choice and Concentration, Strengthening Executive Capability, and Establishing a Virtuous Cycle Structure."
+The direct election system for the university presidency was abolished and replaced with an appointment system, resulting in President Park being reappointed as the 13th president.

-As of February 2009, Chung-Ang University had developed into a comprehensive institution comprising one general graduate school, five professional graduate schools, 11 specialized graduate schools, and 18 modularized colleges across campuses in Seoul and Anseong.
+As of February 2009 Chung-Ang University had developed into a comprehensive institution comprising one general graduate school, five professional graduate schools, eleven specialised graduate schools, and eighteen modularized colleges across campuses in Seoul and Anseong.
 The university had conferred a total of 147,196 bachelor's degrees, 29,940 master's degrees, and 4,275 doctoral degrees.

-In March 2014, Chung-Ang University began accepting competitive video game players into its Department of Sport Science, reflecting a broader embrace of emerging disciplines.
+In March 2014, Chung-Ang University began accepting competitive video game players into its Department of Sport Science, reflecting a broad embrace of emerging disciplines.

-Academics
+Academic structure and statistics

 Colleges and schools

-The faculty-based system was replaced by a vice presidential system in 2014.
-Each college is operated by its respective dean.
-As of 2014, there are 12 colleges and 49 departments.
+The faculty-based system was replaced by a vice presidential system in 2014, with each college operated by its respective dean.
+As of 2014 there are 12 colleges and 49 departments.